-There are clearly a lot of variables when figuring out how much interest you’ll be paying on a loan with bad credit.
+There are a lot of variables when figuring out how much interest you’ll be paying.
 Let’s look at an example to help put these facts and numbers into context.

 According to Experian, the average length of a new car loan is 67 months and the average loan amount is $28,711.
 For simplicity’s sake, let’s say you get a 60-month (five year) loan for $28,000.
 Here is how MyFICO estimates different credit scores to stack up in the same scenario.

-The differences in the amount of interest paid over the life of the loan is jaw-dropping: a person in the lowest range pays nearly $9,500 more than someone in the highest range.
+The differences in the amount of interest paid over the life of the loan are jaw-dropping: a person in the lowest range pays nearly $9,500 more than someone in the highest range.
 So you wouldn’t be paying $28,000 for that new car, you’d actually end up paying almost $37,500.

 Bumping your score up just 31 points from a 589 to a 620 could save over $4,600 in this scenario.
 Think of how many paychecks that adds up to before you decide on getting a loan with a bad credit score.